-These light and fluffy low carb Protein Waffles make the perfect easy breakfast or snack.
-Freezer friendly too for make-ahead!
+This recipe for light and fluffy low carb Protein Waffles makes the perfect easy breakfast or snack.
+They are freezer friendly too for a make-ahead idea!

 Important: I made these with Nature’s Best Isopure Unflavored Whey Protein Powder.
 Be sure to check your own protein powder for its carb amount since they do vary per brand.